cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/cloudflare-access.md

 # Cloudflare Access Pages Plugin

-This Plugin is a middleware to validate Cloudflare Access JWT assertions.
+The Cloudflare Access Pages Plugin is a middleware to validate Cloudflare Access JWT assertions.
 It also includes an API to lookup additional information about a given user's JWT.

 ## Installation